Facelles/brut-forcing/README.md

 # Before launch this code you must install selenium.
-Remember brut forcing it's not illegal,the author bears no responsibility for the actions, the code is written for initial purposes
+Remember brut forcing it's illegal,the author bears no responsibility for the actions, the code is written for initial purposes
 (If no warings you just run code (: )
 ```
 pip install selenium